Privacy Notice

 Legitimate interests (It is in the interest of both parties for CEG to investigate and attempt to resolve complaints and grievances)

-To capture images on CCTV used by our educational centres and campuses
+To capture images on CCTV used by our offices, educational centres, and campuses, where relevant.

 Identity